38594 Lance Corporal Albert Robert Basford, Royal Engineers

 Fourteen names are then listed, the first of which is Albert Basford’s.

 Few details are known of Albert’s service in the Royal Engineers.
-A Royal Engineers’ Casualty List shows that, on 7th August 1917, 38594 Lance Corporal A.R.
+However, a Royal Engineers’ Casualty List shows that, on 7th August 1917, 38594 Lance Corporal A.R.
 Basford was admitted to No 54 General Hospital at Wimereux near Boulogne, having been mildly gassed.

 In the back of the Little Gaddesden Scout Diary a slightly scruffy list records: “R Basford Western.
 North Russia“.
 This entry is believed to be for Albert and fits with the other evidence found.